reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 - interacting with contributors on GitHub
 - learning, in general
 - networking
+- building confidence (making a dent in "imposter syndrome")
 - having fun

 These sprints were held in New York city.
 The 2018 event was advertised on [twitter](https://twitter.com/amuellerml/status/1037001088371752960).
 Two sprint participants from Europe were visiting NYC that week, had learned of the event via twitter, and joined:  Sandra Mitrovic (Belgium) and Alice Martin (France).